volatilityfoundation/volatility3/doc/source/simple-plugin.rst

 How to Write a Simple Plugin
 ============================

-This guide will step through how to construct a simple plugin using volatility 3.
+This guide will step through how to construct a simple plugin using Volatility 3.

 The example plugin we'll use is :py:class:`~volatility.plugins.windows.dlllist.DllList`, which features the main traits of a normal plugin, and reuses other plugins appropriately.